 Follow these guidelines for end of year appeals by mail:

 Keep It Simple.

 Be explicit with explaining your cause and needs up-front, and reiterate them in the closing of your year-end giving letter.
-People often read only the opening and closing paragraph of these letters and decide whether or not to give based on that reading alone.
+People often read only the opening and closing paragraphs of these letters and decide whether or not to give based on that reading alone.

 Don’t request donations due to negative cash flow at the end of the year.
 Donors are motivated to change the world through positive contributions and gifts to help your organization accomplish its goals, not as a financial rescue mission.